Around the world cycling record

 'Pure' unsupported rides also preclude any visits from friends or others along the way.
 These rules require riders to be alone for the entire ride except for 'unplanned' rides with other cyclists (i.e. not pre-arranging company).

+Competitive rides recognised as unsupported are Julian Sayarer (2009), Mike Hall (2012), Juliana Buhring (2012), Andrew Nicholson (2015), Lee Fancourt (2015), Jenny Graham (2018), Douglas Concha (2024), and Christopher R. Bennett (2025).

 Guinness World Record Rules

 The GWR rules have evolved over time with those prevailing in 2024 different in key ways from earlier rules.
 For example, the maximum time of 175 days that prevailed at the time of Jenny Graham does not appear to still be used.
 A maximum time of 150 days is now accepted as the metric for differentiating riders who 'race' around the world from those who 'tour'.